fpgaprince/rtd/docs/source/advance.rst

 Therefore while the number is "incrementing" only one bit is changing at a time.. which is like sending a single bit across the domain.

-this gray code counter value is now used to determine the FIFO state and whether we can write/read.
+This gray code counter value is now used to determine the FIFO state and whether we can write/read.